 Please click here for the PowerPoint presentation (6 April 2018).

-It is challenging to separate clientele effects from other determinants of bond yield spreads.
-Malaysia provides a unique laboratory to address this issue, since Islamic and conventional financial systems operate in tandem there.
-Malaysian Islamic sovereign bonds have, on average, a higher yield than conventional sovereign bonds of 4.8 to 9.8 bps, after controlling for bond characteristics and liquidity.
-We document that foreign clienteles influenced this yield spread due to their selling of conventional bonds during the financial crisis.
-Similarly, when Islamic bonds were added to the J.P.
-Morgan bond index, foreign holdings rose and their yield spread fell, again suggesting clientele effects.
+It is challenging to separate clientele effects from other determinants of bond yield spreads, including liquidity effects, credit risk, and maturity differentials.
+Malaysia, with its highly detailed bond transactions data, provides a unique laboratory to address this issue, since Islamic and conventional financial systems operate in tandem there.
+Malaysian Islamic sovereign bonds have, on average, a higher yield than conventional sovereign bonds of 4.8 bps, after controlling for bond characteristics and liquidity.
+We document three supporting sets of evidence.
+First, the foreign clientele influenced this spread due to their selling of conventional sovereign bonds during the most recent Global Financial Crisis (GFC) – the average yield spread dropped dramatically from 4.4 bps pre-GFC to 0.3 bps during the GFC, and then recovered to 5.9 bps post-GFC.
+Second, when two Malaysian Islamic sovereign bonds were added to the J.P.
+Morgan Government Bond Index-Emerging Markets (JPM GB-EM) at the end of 2016, foreign holdings of these two bonds rose by 2-7 times while the corresponding bond yield fell by 8.3 bps on average over a 10-week period, once again suggesting clientele effects.
+Third, Malaysian conventional sovereign bonds have a more active repo market with higher bond “specialness,” which allows market participants to benefit from holding conventional bonds, and thus depressing the yields of conventional bonds and widening the documented yield spread from 4.8 bps to 17.5 bps.

 This paper introduces a new out-of-sample forecasting methodology for asset returns using the variance risk premium (VRP).
 While Bollerslev, Tauchen, and Zhou (2009) demonstrate that the VRP predicts short-term market returns, author shows that the monthly out-of-sample performance is comparably weak.
 In contrast, his new approach produces an out-of-sample forecast that is both highly statistically and economically significant.
 Specifically, he finds a monthly out-of-sample R-squared of 6-8% (a gain of 3-8%) and a trading strategy that produces a 0.14 gain in the annual Sharpe ratio.
 This new approach is motivated by the `beta representation,’ which implies that the market risk premium is related to the price of variance risk by the exposure to variance risk (beta).
 Hence, empirically, when the slope of the contemporaneous regression of market returns on variance innovation is larger, future returns are more sharply related to the current VRP.
 Also, when variance shocks explain a greater fraction of market returns, the predictions are more accurate.
 These results suggest that the variance risk exposure is a key factor that determines whether and how returns are predictable by the VRP.